Listeria and listeriosis

 But it’s not just pregnant women who are at increased risk of listeria infection (listeriosis).
-Older people and people with weakened immune systems are also susceptible.
+Babies, older people and people with weakened immune systems are also susceptible.
 Although uncommon, listeriosis can be devastating; in Australia, it causes around 150 hospitalisations and around 15 deaths each year.

-Listeriosis is a relatively rare illness, even though listeria itself is quite common.
+It's a relatively rare illness, even though listeria itself is quite common.
 Listeria can be found in soil, water, vegetation and sewage; pets and other animals can also carry it.
-Listeria may also be present in different foods, and it’s by eating contaminated foods that most people fall ill with listeriosis.

 Listeriosis is of greatest concern for:

-- People with weakened immune systems, including those with illnesses like cancer and diabetes, and people on medication that can suppress the immune system.
+- people on medication that can suppress the immune system.

 Pregnant women who contract listeriosis may only experience mild symptoms or infection, or even no symptoms at all.
 Despite this, the risk of transmitting the infection to the unborn baby is high.
 Listeriosis can pass from mother to baby via the placenta.
 Unborn babies and newborns have underdeveloped immune systems, which means they are more vulnerable to serious infection.
 Listeriosis in pregnancy can lead to devastating outcomes including miscarriage, stillbirth, premature birth, or a very ill newborn.